pushlink/background-device-owner/README.md

 ## Steps

 1. Clone and replace the string "yourApiKey" in the PushlinkSetup.java
-2. Build a signed APK and upload it to Pushlink
+2. Build a signed APK
-3. Deploy the APK you just uploaded and after execute:
+3. Upload it to Pushlink web administration
+4. `adb install` it into the device
+5. Execute:

 ```
 adb shell dpm set-device-owner com.pushlink.background/.PushlinkAdminReceiver
 ```

-4. Make some visible change (like hello world NEW) and run again
+6. Make some visible change (like hello world NEW) and run it again
-5. Wait and see the magic happen
+7. Wait and see the magic happen

 ## Resources